 "Recover"button to retrieve your files.

-Method 5: Professional Data Service
+Bonus: Professional Data Service

 Considering how simple and cost-effective it is to recover shift deleted files with Disk Drill, we highly recommend you give it a try before you spend your hard-earned money on professional data recovery services.

-There are several different ways how to recover shift deleted files in Windows 11/10/8/7/XP, but the one we recommend the most is Disk Drill.
-This highly intuitive data recovery software solution makes data recovery a matter of simple mouse click while delivering professional results and featuring several extra free disk tools.
+There are several different ways how to recover shift deleted files on Windows 11/10/8/7/XP, but the one we recommend the most is Disk Drill.
+This highly intuitive data recovery software solution makes data recovery a matter of a simple mouse click while delivering professional results and featuring several extra free disk tools.